CommonAccord/Site-Org/Doc/MoynihanLaw/Privacy/Form.md

 10.Ti=Email Communications From Us

 10.1.Sec=We may provide our registered customers with summaries of their User Account data and email alerts.
 We also allow users to subscribe to email newsletters and from time to time may transmit emails promoting Company or third-party goods or services.

-Company subscribers have the ability to opt-out of receiving our weekly summaries and promotional emails and to terminate their newsletter subscriptions by following the instructions provided in such emails.
+10.2.Sec=Company subscribers have the ability to opt-out of receiving our weekly summaries and promotional emails and to terminate their newsletter subscriptions by following the instructions provided in such emails.

-10.2.Sec=Opting out in this manner will not end transmission of service-related emails, such as email alerts.
+10.3.Sec=Opting out in this manner will not end transmission of service-related emails, such as email alerts.

-10.secs={10.1-2.Secs}
+10.secs={10.1-3.Secs}

 11.Ti=Data Security